FoundationScott/Scott-RPG/README.md

 # Notice: Scott RPG only supports PC's for now
 # Join the discord: https://discord.com/invite/6rBXpBsa6p

-## Scott RPG - Version: 1.5.1(Latest):
+## Scott RPG - Version: 1.5.2(Latest):
-1. Arrow bugfixes
-2. Housing bugfixes
-3. Added Eclipse magic(Use code 'Eclipse!', this is limited time)
+1. Added more advanced NPC interactions, and players can now explore the village and run into npcs, and have relationships with them.

 # Other Information